 The District of Columbia provides a favorable Mechanic’s Liens statute for contractors.
-In order to apply a Mechanic’s Lien to property, one must file a form with the District of Columbia Recorder of Deeds – Land Records division.
+In order to apply this law to property, one must file a form with the District of Columbia Recorder of Deeds – Land Records division.
 The District of Columbia requires this form to be filed with the Recorder of Deeds within 90 days after either the completion or the termination of the project.
 In addition, subcontractors are entitled to ask for information from the owner and the contractor.

-A significant advantage of the Mechanic’s Lien in the District of Columbia is that it carries a greater priority than other liens on the real property.
+A significant advantage of this law in the District of Columbia is that it carries a greater priority than other liens on the real property.
 Once filed, the mechanic’s lien may survive a bankruptcy or even a sale of the real property.
 Of note, the owner of the real property retains a “defense of payment,” meaning that all contractor and subcontractor’s Mechanic’s Liens are dismissed upon the payment in full of the general contractor.

-The Notice of a Mechanic’s Lien does not need to be pre-filed before construction.
+The notice of this lawsuit does not need to be pre-filed before construction.
 However, the District of Columbia law does require all contractors to file a Notice of a Mechanic’s Lien at the Recorder of Deeds within 90 days of either the completion or the termination of the project, in addition to the service of the Notice on the owner of the property by certified mail within five business days of the filing.
-Contractors have 180 days from the filing to enforce the Mechanic’s Lien with a lawsuit, and must also file a notice with the Recorder of Deeds that a lawsuit has been filed within ten days of filing the complaint.
+Contractors have 180 days from the filing of this document to enforce a lawsuit, and must also file a notice with the Recorder of Deeds that a lawsuit has been filed within ten days of filing the complaint.